Etnovyr: Etnovyr 2010

 Folklore Festival "Etnovyr 2010" presented folk groups from various countries: Indonesia, Senegal, Portugal, Spain, Poland, Czech Republic and Ukraine.
-During the festival (from the 20 to 23 August) the guests of celebrating had the opportunity to win tickets for a flight to anywhere in the world thanks to sponsorship of the company "AirBaltic".
+During the festival (from 20 to 23 August) the guests of celebrating had the opportunity to win tickets for a flight to anywhere in the world thanks to sponsorship of the company "AirBaltic".
 Partner of the festival was the dairy company "Halychyna".

 Etnovyr 2011

 IV International Folklore Festival "Etnovyr" whirled in the folklore whirlwind the most famous and most picturesque groups for four-year history of the festival.
 Dancers on stilts from France, expressive African drummers from Burundi, incredible Basques and flags jugglers from Italy staged a five-day extravaganza in Lviv!

 The festival has acquired the status of the largest folk festival in Ukraine and proves it every year adding to the program even more impressive components.
 So in 2011, besides the traditional march parade in downtown, which opened the festival, and the gala concert there were presented International cuisines on Rynok square and international championship of "living chess".

 Each team except for folklore also presented cuisine of the country to guests of the festival.

 On Rynok Square you could try Italian, African, French, and Ukrainian cuisine.
 Also for the first time at the festival the International championship of "living chess" was arranged – in the SEC King Cross Leopolis a large chessboard was placed, where teams competed for victory, and all festival guests cheered and watched this unusual action.
 The festival ended with a festive concert of all collectives participating on the occasion of 20th anniversary of Ukraine's independence in the SEC King Cross Leopolis.